Wapitiii/xiaomi-mi-watch-lite-custom-watchface/README.md

 - MiWatch-Dev-90909_9.9.9-debug.apk | A probably leaked debug build of MiWatch (found on a telegram)

-- /watchface/watchface.bin | It's a watchface obtained from the official Xiaomi Servers, its called "Hope". (well i hope somebody can unpack it)
+- watchface.bin | It's a watchface obtained from the official Xiaomi Servers, its called "Hope". (well i hope somebody can unpack it)